mpavezb/cpp_design_patterns/README.md

 ## Overview

-- Design patterns are common architectural approaches.
-- Popularized by the Gang of Four book (1994) for Smalltalk and C++.
+Design patterns are common architectural approaches.
+They were popularized by the Gang of Four book (1994) for Smalltalk and C++.

+## Gamma Categorization

+Design Patterns are tipically split into three categories.
+This is called *Gamma Categorization* after Erich Gamma, one of the GoF authors.

+### Creational Patterns

+- Deal with the creation of objects.
+- Explicit vs. Implicit: Constructor vs. [Dependency Injection, reflection, ...].
+- Wholesale vs. piecewise initialization.

+### Structural Patterns

+- Concerned with the structure (e.g., class members).
+- Many patterns are wrapers that mimic the underlying class interface.
+- Stress the importance of godd API design. **Make API usable for other people**.

+### Behavioral Patterns

+- They are all different; no central theme.
+- They solve particular problems.

-## Contents
+## Principles and Patterns

 + [SOLID Principles](SOLID/README.md)
   - Single Responsibility Principle